 Owning a home isn’t just about having a roof over your head—your home is where you can feel most comfortable and secure.
 It’s a place to call your own.
-So if you’re stuck in debt, you may be understandably hesitant to use the equity in your home to get that debt paid off, since it may put your home at risk.
+You also may have quite a bit of equity built up as you work toward paying off your mortgage.
+So if you’re stuck in debt, you may be understandably hesitant to use home equity to pay off debt, since it could put your home at risk.

-Using a home equity loan to pay off debt may seem like a less appealing option than taking out a debt consolidation loan or just continuing to make the minimum payments on your debt.
-But in certain situations, paying off debt with a home equity loan is a smart choice.
+Using a home equity loan or some other equity-based instrument to pay off debt may seem like a less appealing option than taking out a debt consolidation loan, but paying off debt with a home equity loan can be a smart choice in certain situations.
 In this article, we’ll explore the pros and cons of taking out a home equity loan to pay off debt and help you figure out if this is the right choice for you.

-If you’ve owned your home for a while now, you may have built equity in your home.
-Equity is the value of a home beyond the current mortgage balance.
+If you’ve owned your home for a while now, you may have built up equity in your home.
+The term equity describes the value of a home beyond the current mortgage balance.
 For example, if you still owe $50,000 on your mortgage but your home is currently worth $200,000, you technically have $150,000 worth of equity in your home.

-You can pull equity out of your home to consolidate and pay off high interest debt, pay for home renovations, or do almost anything else.
-And there are many different ways to draw equity out of your home, including home equity loans, home equity lines of credit, and cash-out refinancing.
+You can pull equity out of your home to consolidate and pay off high interest debt, pay for home renovations, or use it for other needs.
+There are many different ways to draw equity out of your home, including:

-If you’re dealing with high-interest debt from credit cards or personal loans, a home equity loan could help you pay off that debt at a lower interest rate than you have right now.
-This could save you a lot of money on interest, depending on what kind of rate you can get.
+If you’re dealing with high-interest debt from credit cards or personal loans, a home equity loan could help you pay off that debt at a lower interest rate, depending on what kind of rate you can get.
 And since a home equity loan allows you to consolidate multiple debts into a single loan, you’ll simplify your monthly payment schedule.
 This can reduce the stress of juggling multiple accounts and rates.

-Even though a home equity loan could help you save money and pay off your debt faster than making minimum payments, there are risks involved in consolidating your debt with a home equity loan.
-Since you’re using your home as collateral on the loan, you may lose it if you miss payments.
+Even though a home equity loan could help you save money and pay off your debt faster than making minimum payments, there are risks involved.
+Since you’re using your home as collateral, you may lose it if you miss payments.
 The debt associated with a home equity loan is also very difficult to discharge in bankruptcy.
 And if the value of your home were to suddenly drop, you’ll be stuck paying the original, higher value on the home you agreed to when you took out the loan.

 Putting up your home as collateral might not be a wise choice if you’re dealing with a lot of debt because you made some bad spending decisions in the past.
-This doesn’t mean you can’t get out of debt, but you may want to look into lower-risk debt-relief options such as debt settlement or a debt consolidation loan (each discussed below).
+This doesn’t mean you can’t get out of debt, but you may want to look into lower-risk debt-relief options such as debt settlement or a debt consolidation loan.

 Using a home equity loan to pay off debt could be a smart choice if you: